 Teams or Ironpersons using boats not meeting the specifications for their divisions will not qualify for awards.
 However, they will be eligible for free Meal Voucher if they better the mark set by Eppie’s Great Team.

 1. Open Canoe Division: Teams may use either a tandem canoe or a solo canoe.
-Teams with a tandem canoe will have a maximum of 4 team members (2 paddlers each using a single bladed canoe paddle) and teams with a solo canoe will have a maximum of 3 team members (1 paddler using one single-bladed canoe paddle).
+Teams with a tandem canoe will have a maximum of 4 team members (2 paddlers each using a single bladed canoe paddle.
+The four-person relay is for people who have a tandem kayak.
+One person runs, the next rides, and the last two paddle the kayak.) and teams with a solo canoe will have a maximum of 3 team members (1 paddler using one single-bladed canoe paddle).
 Any solo or tandem canoe will be eligible except those having skegs, rudders or outriggers which are not allowed on any boat in the Open Canoe Division.

-2. In the following Divisions: Corporate; Coed; Open; Family; Women’s; Men 40+; Women 40+; Women 50+; Men 50+; 60+ (Men, Women and Coed); Public Service Cup; Epic Challenge; Junior; Tandem Kayak; and all Ironperson divisions, competitors may use any paddle-powered kayak, canoe or standup paddle board having sufficient flotation to float in horizontal position when filled with water.
+2. In the following Divisions: Corporate; Coed; Open; Family; Women’s; Men 40+; Women 40+; Men 50+; Women 50+; Men 60+ (Men & Coed); Women 60+; Public Service Cup; Epic Challenge; Junior; Tandem Kayak; and all Ironperson divisions, competitors may use any paddle-powered kayak, canoe or standup paddle board having sufficient flotation to float in horizontal position when filled with water.
 There is no minimum width or maximum length requirement.
 Oars, oarlocks and outriggers are not allowed.
 Examples of eligible boats are flat water (sprint) canoes and kayaks, surf-skis, ocean kayaks, marathon canoes and pro-boats, downriver kayaks, slalom kayaks, touring kayaks, sit-on-top kayaks and inflatables.
 Only one paddler is allowed, except tandem kayak which allows two paddlers.

 3. Sit-On-Top Kayak Division: Has been discontinued for starting in 2016.
 While they no longer have their own division, Sit-On-Top Kayaks are eligible to enter our other divisions.